dib-lab/zaok/summarizing-khmer-basics.rst

 * Our focus on online and streaming algorithms is rather rare.

 * Our explicit focus on low memory is also somewhat rare.

+* Our overall approach (prefiltering and diagnostics) is rather different.